Personal Independence Payment

 Personal Independence Payment (PIP)

-You must have a health condition where you:
+To get PIP you must have a health condition where you:

 • have had difficulties with daily living or getting around (or both) for 3 months